Digital project delivery consulting

 Mental projection

 A mental movie born in a meeting room is imposed onto reality.
 Agile because it’s trendy.
 AI because the competitor did it.
-Without asking if the organization is ready to carry it.
+Facing reality as it is would mean admitting we don’t control it.

 Decision debt

 Decisions not made accumulate.
 Each non-decision generates ambiguity, rework and exhaustion.
-The project slows down under the weight of what hasn’t been settled.
+Behind every deferred decision, the same thing: the fear of being wrong.

 IT / Business misalignment